Baby Eczema Vs. Baby Acne: How To Tell The Difference

 Baby Eczema

-Once they’re born, your baby’s clothing is a common factor in eczema flare-ups, despite how adorable the little outfits are.
+Also, your baby’s clothing is a common factor in eczema flare-ups, despite how adorable the little outfits are.
 Make sure to dress your child in natural fabrics, such as cotton, to reduce irritation.
+If possible, opt for tagless garments as well.

 Our Stelatopia Skin Soothing Pajamas are ideal for keeping your little one’s skin comfortable.
 Using microcapsule technology, these 100% cotton pajamas deliver soothing moisture to the skin throughout the night.